saschaTrippel/favel/Favel_Dataset/README.md

 We have also validated the negative triples by querying [DBPedia](https://dbpedia.org/sparql).

-We have generated a total of 550 wrong facts(150 in test set and 400 in train set).
+We have generated a total of 550 wrong facts (165 in test set and 385 in train set).

+# **Train - Test Split**
+The training and test sets are divided randomly in the ratio of 70:30 respectively for all relations.